 There are instances when land is being sold and there is an existing title insurance, but the title search does not cover zoning issues.
 This lot may have a zoning change that did not show on searches and you will just discover later on that this lot could not be built on.
 To prevent this problem, always ensure you check the zoning of the land before buying it.

-14. Work with a Realtor Who Specializes in Land Purchases
+14. Work with a Real Estate Agent Who Specializes in Land Purchases

 Evan Tarver, Editor, Fit Small Business

 Buying land is similar to buying a standing structure, but it has its differences.
-Make sure the realtor you’re working with has experience buying and selling land as well as negotiating land deals.
+Make sure the real estate agent you’re working with has experience buying and selling land as well as negotiating land deals.
 Things they can help you with are things like zoning and fair market value.

 Buying land is like acquiring your own piece of earth.
 Many people prefer to buy land than buying a brick-and-mortar property because they want to customize their own home or building according to their personal taste.
 Use the above expert tips for buying land to ensure you make the right decision and avoid certain pitfalls.